Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

 The SM contribution will be dependent only on $C_{10}$, including the QED corrections the SM predictions are given as \cite{Beneke:2019slt}:

 Note that these SM predictions are fully consistent with the respective measurements shown in eq.~\eqref{eq:rare_exp}.
 The expression of the branching ratios of the $B$ and $K$ mesons can be found in our previous work \cite{Kolay:2024wns}.
 We have excluded processes such as \(c \to u \mu^+ \mu^-\) from our analysis due to CKM factors' suppression of the new physics amplitude and the masses of loop particles, as mentioned previously.
+Furthermore, we have the available data in the processes related to $ b \to s \ell \ell $ transitions.
+Plenty of data is available in $B\to K \mu^+\mu^-$, $B\to K^*\mu^+\mu^-$ and $B_s\to \phi\mu^+\mu^-$ decays; for example, see the refs. \cite{CDF:2011tds,LHCb:2013lvw,Belle:2016fev,CMS:2017rzx,LHCb:2020gog,LHCb:2022qnv}.
+We have utilized all these data to constrain the new couplings.
+The detailed methodology and the inputs of this global analysis can be seen in our earlier publications \cite{Bhattacharya:2019dot,Biswas:2020uaq,Kolay:2024wns}.